Mohammed-Hammood/github-authentication/README.md

   - sqlparse==0.4.2
   - urllib3==1.26.12
  # How to run the application:
- - clone this repository to your local machine.
+ - Clone this repository to your local machine.
- - Install virtual environment by the following comand: virtualenv my_env
+ - Install virtual environment by the following command: virtualenv my_env
  - Activate the virtual environment by the following command:
     - Linux: source my_env/bin/activate
     - windows: https://docs.djangoproject.com/en/4.1/howto/windows/#setting-up-a-virtual-environment